daguenther/Z2A/Procedures/Administration.md

 Certain guidelines and proceduers must be in place for proper computer use.

-Problem: students are left to exercise their evil nature over the internet without regulation.
+Problem: students are left to their own devices on the internet without regulation.
+No amount of technology can fully limit opportunities for students to engage in improper behavior.
-Solution:
+Solution: Parents who instruct their children in proper technology use.